wongd-hub/data-sci-practice/spaceship-titanic/README.md

 # Calculate Weight of Evidence over each column, then Information Value
 inf_value <- create_infotables(data = train_woe, y = "Transported", bins = 10)$Summary
 ```

-    ## [1] "Variable Num was removed because it is a non-numeric variable with >1000 categories"

 With the Information Values calculated, let’s then compare the order of
 variables with those produced by the mutual information analysis: